 TERMS OF REFERENCE FOR PRELIMINARY ESIA

-The purpose of the Preliminary ESIA is to carry out an initial high-level assessment of impacts based on existing information, supplemented with additional surveys where the Tenderer feels they will complement the assessment.
+The purpose of the Preliminary ESIA is to carry out an initial high-level assessment of impacts based on existing information, supplemented with additional surveys where the Investor feels they will complement the assessment.
 However, any survey must be completed within the Bidding timeframe.
 The Preliminary ESIA will also identify the type and extend of further studies required to be completed as part of the full ESIA.

 The key objectives of the Preliminary ESIA include (but are not limited to) the following: